For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact firstname.lastname@example.org.

 Asthma is also a significant economic burden in the United States, with costs totaling nearly $60 billion annually.6 Prescription medications are the single largest direct medical expenditure and account for 71% of direct medical costs.6

 Asthma results from a complex interaction of genetic and environmental factors.
 There appears to be an inherited component because the presence of asthma in a parent is a strong risk factor for developing asthma in a child.
 This risk increases when a family history of atopy is also present.
 The presence of atopy is a strong prognostic factor for continued asthma as an adult.

 Environmental exposure also appears to be an important etiologic factor.
 Although asthma occurs early in life for most patients, those with occupational asthma develop the disease later upon exposure to specific allergens in the workplace.
 Exposure to secondhand smoke after birth increases the risk of childhood asthma.7 Adult-onset asthma may be related to atopy, nasal polyps, aspirin sensitivity, occupational exposure, or recurrence of childhood asthma.

 Asthma is characterized by airway narrowing and inflammation primarily in medium-sized bronchi.
-A key feature of the pathophysiology is airway hyperresponsiveness, which is exaggerated narrowing of the airways in response to a trigger or allergen such as cold air, strong odors, pollen, or dust.
-Airway narrowing results from contraction of airway ...
+A key feature of the pathophysiology is airway hyperresponsiveness, which is exaggerated narrowing of the airways in response ...